 While it’s on the decline, LPG (liquefied petroleum gas) is the kindest on emissions and on engines.
 The price for LPG is also around 50% cheaper at the pump, though that price gap is narrowing.

 The catch?
 Cars using LPG, which is a hydrocarbon fuel comprising a mix of mostly propane and butane, consume way more fuel than any other type of car (about 20% more than petrol).
-So, if you buy this type of car you’re going to be intimately acquainted with your local servo – if you can find one that still has LPG.
+So, if you buy this type of car you’ll be more intimately acquainted with your local servo.
+If you can find one that still has LPG.

 What are the other benefits?
 LPG can potentially prolong engine life because engine oil and spark plugs need changing less often.
 But it’s been speculated that cheaper servicing costs might climb as the cars get rarer.